A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Abstract

 This paper provides a systematic investigation of the mathematical structure of path measures and their profound connections to stochastic differential equations (SDEs) through the framework of second-order Hamilton--Jacobi (HJ) equations.
-This approach establishes a unified methodology for analyzing large deviation principles (LDPs), entropy minimization, entropy production, and inverse learning problems in stochastic systems.
-The second-order HJ equations are shown to play a central role in bridging stochastic dynamics and measure theory while forming the foundation of stochastic geometric mechanics and their applications in stochastic thermodynamics.
+This approach establishes a unified methodology for analyzing large deviation principles (LDPs), entropy minimization, and entropy production in stochastic systems.
+Second-order HJ equations are shown to play a central role in bridging stochastic dynamics and measure theory while forming the foundation of stochastic geometric mechanics and their applications in stochastic thermodynamics.

-The large deviation rate function is rigorously derived from the probabilistic structure of path measures and demonstrated to be equivalent to the Onsager--Machlup functional of stochastic gradient systems coupled with second-order HJ equations.
+The large deviation rate function is rigorously derived from the probabilistic structure of path measures and proved to be equivalent to the Onsager--Machlup functional of stochastic gradient systems coupled with second-order HJ equations.
 We revisit entropy minimization problems, including finite time horizon problems and Schr\"{o}dinger's problem, demonstrating the connections with stochastic geometric mechanics.
-In the context of stochastic thermodynamics, we present a novel decomposition of entropy production, revealing that thermodynamic irreversibility can be interpreted as the difference of the corresponding forward and backward second-order HJ equations.
-Furthermore, we tackle the challenging problem of identifying stochastic gradient systems from observed most probable paths by reformulating the original nonlinear and non-convex problem into a linear and convex framework through a second-order HJ equation.
+Furthermore, we present a novel decomposition of entropy production for stochastic systems, revealing that thermodynamic irreversibility can be interpreted as the difference of the corresponding forward and backward second-order HJ equations.
 Together, this work establishes a comprehensive mathematical study of the relations between path measures and stochastic dynamical systems, and their diverse applications in stochastic thermodynamics and beyond. \\ \textbf{AMS 2020 Mathematics Subject Classification:} 37H05, 82C31, 80M60, 60H10, 70L10, 49L12. \\ \textbf{Keywords and Phrases:} Second-order Hamilton--Jacobi equations, Onsager--Machlup functional, entropy minimization, entropy production, most probable paths, stochastic geometric mechanics.